-Beyond managing compliance issues surrounding the coronavirus, there are so many evolving, complex issues for employers to understand.
-To help you keep up, check out our handbook – Regulatory & Legislative Update: What Employers Need to Know in 2020.
+Benefit and employment matters are moving quickly and constantly changing regarding COVID-19, and there are so many evolving, complex issues for employers to understand.
+To help you keep up, check out our handbook – Employer Compliance Handbook: COVID-19's Impact on Benefits and Employment

 Disease Prevention Tips for the Workplace

 Whenever a communicable disease outbreak is possible, it is recommended that employers establish a written policy and response plan.
 Things to consider including in the policy:

 - requiring employees to stay home from work if they have signs or symptoms of a communicable disease or if they have traveled to high-risk geographic areas until they can provide medical documentation that they are free of symptoms

 - allowing employees to work remotely

 - cancelling business travel to affected geographic regions